Raspberries and Kohlrabi

 Kielbasa Pierogies and Sauerkraut Recipe

-This easy recipe is filled with authentic german flavors or sauerkraut and caraway seeds.
+This easy recipe is filled with the authentic German flavors of sauerkraut and caraway seeds.
 It makes an easy delicious skillet meal your family is sure to love.
 This is one of my favorite recipes to turn pierogies into a one-pan meal.

 Kielbasa, pierogi, and sauerkraut in a cast iron skillet.